vidyaneela/Ex-01_DS_Data_Cleansing/README.md

 ![](./f6.PNG)

 ## RESUT:
-hencde the expected output was successfully executed.
+Hence the expected output was successfully executed.